 Starting a new business?
 Get 40% off our accountancy services for 3 months! 😎

 Dabbling in crypto?
-Although there’s no specific UK crypto tax, you may still need to pay additional income tax and/or Capital Gains Tax.
+Although there’s no specific UK cryptocurrency tax, you may still need to pay tax on any earnings you receive.
 In this article, we’ll look at what all this means, how much tax you might need to pay, and who to tell about it.

 Earning cryptocurrency in the UK will attract National Insurance and income tax exactly like any other income.
 This includes if your employer pays you in crypto, or if you receive rewards for mining cryptocurrency.